matchahack/matcha.kit/README.md

 ## TOOLS

-In this project we want only to use `open-source` tools.
-Here are the software tools we will use to make our hardware designs go `blinky blinky`.
+We will try only to use `open-source` tools.
+The following are OS software we will use to make our hardware designs go `blinky blinky`.

 ### Binary Building: Install the Toolchain